Smiles that stand the test of time!

 1. Construction of stents and temporary prosthesis

-In cases where two or more implants are placed at the same time, it is very important that the surgeon knows exactly where to place the implants in the mouth, and to place them parallel to each other.
-The stent helps with this.
+For the implant surgery, and in cases where multiple implants are placed at the same time, it is very important that the surgeon knows exactly where to place the implants in the mouth, and to place them with precision, aligning them parallel to each other.
+The surgical guide and temporary prosthesis is not required in every case.

 Temporary Prosthesis

 The prosthesis acts as protection to prevent undue trauma or pressure on the implant during this healing period, and maintains the space between teeth.
-Besides, you wouldn’t want to be without a front tooth for three to six months, right?
-The stent and temporary prosthesis is not required in every case.
+Besides, you wouldn’t want to be without a front tooth in your upper jaw for three to six months, right?

 2. Placement of the Implants